Santa Cruz Local had a community advisory board from spring 2020 through October 2020 to help us with our November 2020 elections podcast series.

-We want Santa Cruz County residents to drive our questions for the local candidates.
-Through our in-person and online listening events and our survey, we hope to uncover the top priorities for residents in Watsonville, Santa Cruz, Capitola, Scotts Valley and county supervisorial district 1.
-We will dig into how other communities approach these same issues, where those models succeed and where they fall short.
+- We wanted Santa Cruz County residents to drive our questions for the local candidates.
+Through our in-person and online listening events and our survey, we uncovered the top priorities for residents in Watsonville, Santa Cruz, Capitola, Scotts Valley and county supervisorial district 1.

-Santa Cruz Local serves all Santa Cruz County residents.
-What sets us apart from other local news outlets is that we put in extra effort to hear from communities that are not normally heard by local media.
-Our board members are ambassadors who help us build connections and trust with communities that we want to better understand and serve, such as Latinos, Spanish speakers, working families and those most impacted by our region’s housing shortage.
+- Our board members were ambassadors who helped us build connections and trust with communities that we want to better understand and serve, such as Latinos, Spanish speakers, working families and those most impacted by our region’s housing shortage.

 Meet the board